MattJColes/nova-workshop/part1-text-magic.md

 **Nova Pro Prompt for CTAs:**
 ```
-Generate 5 call-to-action button texts for an AI coding assistant.
+Generate 5 call-to-action button texts for a developer tool.
 Each should be 2-4 words, start with an action verb, and imply
 a specific benefit.
 Avoid generic phrases like "Learn More" or "Click Here".
 Target audience: Senior developers who value efficiency.